 Vodka sauce is the key ingredient in penne alla vodka which is a pasta dish where vodka sauce is used to coat cooked penne pasta.
 When cooking at home you can choose any type of pasta you prefer!

 The ingredients to make vegan vodka sauce are fairly simple but come together to create a truly decadent sauce!
-Please note this recipe makes a large quantity and can be cut in half if needed.
 For this recipe you’ll need:

 - Canned tomato: Traditional vodka sauce recipes are completely smooth but I prefer a few tomato chunks for texture.
 To do this, I use one can of crushed (pureed) tomatoes and one can of diced tomatoes, but you can use two cans of crushed tomato if you prefer!